EzGreezy/recipe/README.md

 ### Cosmetic goals, sorted by most basic

+- action messages could replace the need for pop ups and let users quickly undo a delete if desired or let it go, thus allowing them to only need to click once to delete something
 - updating the Expandable Shopping List to a recycler adapter that could use CardViews
 - making ingredient deletion or recipe deletion swipeable, particularly useful if the expandable list adapter had cardviews
+- make the first item in the shopping list an edit text with add button next to it, like a facebook comment edit text and how it automatically saves.
+This is essentially just moving what's already there into the list view.
+Testing needs to be done to see if these is worthwhile, though.
 - a clear logo (right now there is a little easter egg where the logo should be)

 ### Backlog stretch goals, sorted by utility/time